RN to Bachelor of Science in Nursing

 - earn college credit for prior learning

 - have a supervised practice experience in a community health and leadership settings

-- work with a mentor who will guide you from registration to graduation, while you participate in a program designed to meet your needs and goals as a professional nurse.
+- work with a mentor who will guide you from registration to graduation in a program designed to meet your needs and goals as a professional nurse.

 The 124-credit program includes 41 upper-division nursing credits.
 See the nursing course information for more details.